pacifics/PassDao/README.md

 Main functions:

-- Set a contractor proposal: every contractor can offer the DAO to sell products or execute services.
-The contractor proposal can be linked to a funding proposal.
-We use this method for the primary funding with a funding proposal linked to the first project manager proposal.

-- Set a funding proposal: the dao sharehoders can propose to fund the Dao with a public or private funding.
+- Set a contractor or funding proposal: the dao sharehoders can propose to order a work of a contractor (set in a contractor proposal of the contractor manager) or/and to fund the Dao with a public or private funding.
 The funding rules can be set in a separated smart contract and foresee to reward contractor tokens to funders.
 We use this method for the primary funding that gives to new DAO share holders Pass reputation tokens.

 - Set a Dao Rules proposal: the dao share holders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period, the inflation rate for the reward of fees to voters during board meetings and the date when shares can be transfered.

 - Vote for or against a proposal: If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.

+- Order a contractor proposal: In case of funding proposal linked to a contractor proposal, the amount sent to the contrator management corresponds to the funded amount.
+Otherwise, the amount sent is the amount of the proposal.

 - Withdraw function: allows the share holders to withdraw the board meeting fees sent by the creators of the proposals.